chenhaodev/care-journey-generator/README.md

 ### prompt to geneate dialogue during intake

-Create a dialogue in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
+Create a long dialogue (consisting of over 4,000 tokens and potentially divided into several parts) in a medical setting where a patient is attending the initial consultation in an oncology clinic (and nurse systematically inquire about cancer patient symptoms or issues during intake).
 Use following example as output format:

 ```JSON
 {